Evil Dead II Review

 “Even now we have your darling Linda's soul.
 She suffers ... in torment!”

 I had never really thought much about Joe LoDuca's score for this film and its predecessor, the series coming over as much more of an amalgamation of screams, chainsaws, crashes and unearthly sound effects than anything resembling musical coherence.
-In fact it wasn't until I heard the composer's terrific score for Les Pacte Des Loups (a movie that literally rocketed into my top ten favourites the very first time I saw on its initial - and appallingly sporadic - theatrical run in the UK, and has remained there ever since) that I went back to specifically listen to his work on Raimi's films.
+In fact it wasn't until I heard the composer's terrific score for Les Pacte Des Loups (a movie that literally rocketed into my top ten favourites the very first time I saw it on its initial - and appallingly sporadic - theatrical run in the UK, and has remained there ever since) that I went back to specifically listen to his work on Raimi's films.
 Surprisingly, there is much to commend it.
-He concocts some deliciously creepy cues that float ethereally around the walls of both the cabin and Ash's anguished mind.
+He concocts some deliciously creepy cues that float ethereally around the walls of both the cabin and Ash's anguished mind, and he conjures up a mock-heroic fanfare for him as he climbs out of the cellar to do final battle with Henrietta.
 Listen out for the eerily beautiful tune to which Linda's doll-headed corpse rises from the grave to dance to, and the mournful lament that lashes Ash whenever he remembers his lost love.
-There is a lot more going on in here than I had originally appreciated.
+And the weirdly tragic serenade that spins with him as he falls into the vortex.
+Lots of little cues, but a rich variety of wonderful melancholy and energetic supernaturalism.
+There is a helluva lot more going on in here than I had originally appreciated.
+LoDuca would also score the less impressive supernatural yarn, Bogeyman, and also provide the terrific music for the phenomenal Starz/Raimi-produced Spartacus TV show.

 “I'll swallow your soul!
 I'll swallow your soul!
 I'll swallow your soul!”